 What is a kava chemotype?

 The kava chemotype refers to the chemical makeup of the plant.
 This is made up of a series of numbers that identify which kavalactones are present.
 These numbers are listed in order of prevalence.
-For example, if a plant has the kava chemo code 346125, we know that Yangonin (3) has the highest concentration, followed by Kavain (4), Methysticin (6), and so on.
+For example, if a plant has the kava chemocode 346125, we know that Yangonin (3) has the highest concentration, followed by Kavain (4), Methysticin (6), and so on.
 This creates a unique kava chemocode for each plant to give consumers an idea of the effects.

-Knowing the chemotype groups and strains help you better understand the kava plant you may want for the kava experience you are looking for.
+Knowing the chemotype groups and cultivars help you better understand the kava plant you may want for the kava experience you are looking for.
 For instance, kava chemocode groups A-D are NOT recommended for recreational drinking due to their unwanted side effects.
 It is the same as groups E and F as they have high levels of DHK and DHM, which are associated with strong negative effects like extreme fatigue, nausea, and headache and last a much longer time (up to two days!).
 These are known as Tudei kavas.
 However, groups G-I, known as Nobel kavas, are the kavas we want to drink as these have the kavalactones that give us the known mental and physical effects we know kava for.

 Heady vs. heavy